wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ## What's changed
 * For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the Azure Management Portal](https://manage.windowsazure.cn/)
+* For a guide to the change of the old portal to the new portal see: [Reference for navigating the Azure portal](https://manage.windowsazure.cn/)
 